 October 31 (Monday) 6:00 pm - May 22 (Monday) 8:15 pm

 length of course

 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you aged 19 or over?
-This course runs over two terms and is for
+Starting in September.
+Mondays 6.30-8.45 pm.
+Venue: Parkside

 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you aged 19 or over?

-This course runs over two terms and is for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position.
+This whole year course is funded for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position and gain a qualification.